QSG-Group/WISH/README.md

 ```
 modules <-generate.modules(correlations)
 ```
-***warning*** If you have epistatic correlatoin coefficients values that are strong outliers this can heavily affect this step or even make it fail.
+***warning*** If you have epistatic correlation coefficients values that are strong outliers this can heavily affect this step or even make it fail.
 Thus it is recommended to set those coefficients to 0, for example if we only want coefficients between 1000 and -1000:
 ```